Folkestone Groomers Directory

 What should I bring to a dog photography session?

-Bring your dog's favourite toys, high-value treats (checking with the photographer first about allergies), plenty of water, poo bags, and any coats or accessories you'd like included in the photos.
-For outdoor sessions, bring towels in case your dog gets muddy or wet.
-If your dog has mobility issues, mention this beforehand so the photographer can plan appropriate locations and poses.
-Most importantly, bring patience—good dog photography can't be rushed.
+Bring your dog's favourite toys, high-value treats (check with the photographer first about allergies), plenty of water, poo bags, and any coats or accessories you'd like in the photos.
+A bandana or neckerchief is a simple addition that photographs well.
+For outdoor sessions, bring towels in case your dog gets muddy.
+If your dog has mobility issues, mention this beforehand so the photographer can plan accordingly.

 Final Thoughts